 These long, slender buds were easy to identify as beech buds, because beeches often retain at least some of their leaves throughout the winter.
 This process is called marcescence, where the base of the leaf petiole stays alive even as the rest of the leaf dies.
 You’ll see this on some oaks as well.
 Case in point:

 These are the flowers of an elm tree near the formal gardens.
-We’ll have to watch the seeds develop to know for sure which kind of elm this is, but it’s likely an American elm.

 The elderberry shrubs are beginning to leaf out in the Old Forest right now.
 They’ll produce clusters of white flowers in early summer.